 Avoid a negative mindset.
 Negative manifestations happen when you place your focus on your worst fears.
 If you are thinking, “I am terrified and nervous.”
 Or, “I am going to goof this up and look stupid.”
 You are likely going to project that to the audience.

 Comparatively, you have positive manifestations.
 Think of a triumphant moment in your life.
 Focus your mindset on a time when you have enjoyed yourself.
 This helps to focus on life’s positive aspects, leaving no space in your head for pessimistic thoughts.

 Remind yourself of the habits to improve public speaking that you have been practicing, and trust yourself.

 Steps 14-17 will be the moment you go live.
 At this point, your outline is set, your emotional and mental game is on point, and you are ready to share your expertise.

 14. INTRODUCE YOURSELF AND YOUR SUBJECT.

-What is the subject you are addressing?
+In the foreground of your mindset, determine the subject you are addressing and stay focused.
 What is the topic you are sharing with your audience?
 State your subject explicitly.
 In some cases, you will be formally introduced.
 This is a beautiful opener and segues into your presentation.
 Examples are: “I’d like to talk with you about the importance of recycling.”
 Or, “I’m going to share the differences between a Mac & and a PC.”
 Even if you are formally introduced, you can still share with your audience more about who you are and why you are qualified to speak on the subject.

-Light a fire under your audience.
+Without delay, light a fire under your audience.
 Gain attention by telling a quick joke, asking a question, offering a famous quotation, sharing a story, or citing a statistic.
-Use this technique whether you are speaking to an audience for three hours or thirty seconds.
-An attention getter allows you to focus the mind of your audience.
-Ultimately, it draws your audience in to listen to what you have to say.
+Use this technique whether speaking to an audience for three hours or thirty seconds.
+An attention-getter allows you to focus the mind of your audience.
+Ultimately, it draws your audience in to listen to your words.

 16. STATE YOUR PURPOSE.